ugrozadidntwakeup/Autoencoders/README.md

 Then add up vector of 'smiling' to latent layer of autoencoder and give it to decoder, so let's see the result

 ![Image alt](https://github.com/ugrozadidntwakeup/Images/blob/main/image/smiling.PNG)

+We can see that sad people took patterns(smile, facial features) of smiling and become happy(we had a 'problem' guy again 😥)

+# Another type: Variational Autoencoder
+Tried to do it on MNIST and let's look a result